How People communicate With Search Engines

 - “Do” Queries (Transactional): I want to do something, like download an app, or purchase a ticket.

+What SEO tools should we use then?
 It all begins with what is typed in the search box.

 - Construct the need into a simple set of words called “the query.”